Our Dandelion Story

 Spreading Early Literacy Across Calgary

-We see the childhood literacy initiatives we’ve nurtured along as the seeds of dandelions: the flower of wishes.
-Now, through our ‘dandelion partners,’ the bright burst of Calgary Reads will become seeds that can be carried far and wide to help many more children open the doors to a lifetime of opportunity.
+We see the childhood literacy initiatives that we nurtured along as the seeds of dandelions: the flower of wishes.
+Now, through our ‘dandelion partners,’ the bright burst of Calgary Reads has become seeds carried far and wide to help many more children open the doors to a lifetime of opportunity.

-wee read is a free online training program that helps parents and volunteers develop and deepen their confidence as reading role models.
+wee read is a free online resource that helps mentors and caregivers develop and deepen their confidence as reading role models.

 Canadian Children’s Literacy Foundation